 Matches are sprinkled through the hall.
 To your right, a red plastic gas can is on its side, still hiccoughing a dribble of fuel.

 Between the knees of the grownups, Legion’s eyes catch yours.

 Light it up, mista, says a rubbery little voice in your head.
 Play wiv me.

-Philippa insists on doing school drop offs for the next month, though she can’t get away from court do to pickups so she supposes you’re competent to handle the 3 o’clock shift.
+Philippa insists on doing school drop offs for the next month, though she can’t get away from court for pickups so she supposes you’re competent to handle the 3 o’clock shift.
 It’s about his safety, Poopsie, she tells you.
 Really it’s Philippa reminding you you need to stay powerless.
 You’ll need to communicate better with his teacher if you want to give him a good future, she tells you as an aside, and that starts with effective communication.
 You understand, Silly-billy?

 It’s not your fault, Philippa adds, not really.
 She squeezes your shoulder.
 God didn’t mix bravery evenly when he was baking each of us, did he now.

 At work Elizabeth confronts you before you’ve even taken your seat.
 There’s no way your numbers are going to stack up for her report.
 Also, missing that meeting two days ago really fucked her week, Elizabeth tells you.
-Salary increase?
+Salary review?
 Forget it.
-She got Timothy from Communications take care of your report for you.
+She got Timothy from Communications to take care of your report for you.
 He can handle legions of responsibility.